 Once upon a time I disliked and distrusted soccer.
 I was one of those haters who hated for no reason that boring, effete, foreign game.
-Now I bleed Rave Green and rant and rave daily here on my own soccer blog.
+Now I bleed Rave Green and rant and rave here on my own soccer blog.

 I was raised a diehard Philadelphia Eagles and Phillies fan.
 My folks moved to Alaska, where I was born and raised, but took their Philly roots with them.
 My father told me stories of virtuous men in green as if they were the Arthurian legends.
 Without satellite TV and only the box scores in the back of the Anchorage Daily News’s sports page as my guide, I took his word for it.
-I noticed “we” rarely won, but understood that honor and effort was more important, that men like Reggie White, Randall Cunningham, and Keith Byars were the right men to cheer for.
+I noticed “we” rarely won, but understood that honor and effort was more important, that men like Reggie White, Randall Cunningham, and Keith Byars were the right players to cheer for.

 Sports and writing have always been connected for me.
 One of my first writing accolades was for an essay about my experience in a sixth-grade soccer game.
-Don’t ever believe me if I tell you I was any good.
+Don’t ever believe me if I tell you I was any good at soccer.
 I wasn’t fast, so always played defense and I had the coordination of a three-toed sloth.
 My last year playing soccer, eighth grade, we were tied in the first round of the CYSA (Chugiak Youth Sports Association) playoffs.
-Coach picked his first five shooters.
+Coach picked his first five shooters for penalties.
 Despite being one of the oldest boys on the team, I was not chosen.
 Tied again after that first round, Coach was scraping the bottom of the barrel.
 My pride was hurt.
 Sure, I never took a shot on goal, but I was 13!
 I deserved a chance.
 Coach acquiesced and put me second-to-last, where I could do the least damage.